 Typically, Microsoft provides free downloadable ISO images of their popular operating systems.

-WoeUSB is compatible with Windows Vista, Windows 7, Window 8.x, and Windows 10.
+WoeUSB is compatible with Windows Vista, Windows 7, Windows 8.x, and Windows 10.
 All languages and all editions and Windows PE are also supported.

-In my case, I have downloaded Windows 10 ISO and used it as source in WoeUSB.
-Insert a blank USB flash drive of at least 6 GB and click ‘Refresh’ button for WoeUSB to recognize the USB flash drive as target device.
-Finally, click ‘Install’.
+In my case, I have downloaded Windows 10 ISO and used it as a source in WoeUSB.
+Insert a blank USB flash drive of at least 6 GB and click the ‘Refresh’ button for WoeUSB to recognize the USB flash drive as a target device.
+Finally, click ‘Install.’

 That’s it!
 You can now use the USB flash drive to install Windows.